class Simulator(SimulationContext, Serializable):

 # Check to see if any objects should be initialized (only done IF we're playing)

-if len(self._objects_to_initialize) > 0 and self.is_playing():
+if n_objects_to_initialize > 0 and self.is_playing():

-for obj in self._objects_to_initialize:
+for i in range(n_objects_to_initialize):

 obj.initialize()